Are you looking for some useful clean idioms?

 17. To Keep One’s Nose Clean

-- Use In A Sentence: Mom told Brian he better keep his nose clean or else he will be grounded for a month.
+- Use In A Sentence: Brian’s mom said if he didn’t keep his nose clean he would be grounded for one month.
+Brian knew his mom was serious so he did his best to behave well.

 18. To Make A Clean Breast Of Something